slerman12/Help-me/2-Opposing-views.md

 Amid meditation, yoga, and a Paleo diet, I was being inoculated against my will with floodbaths of benzos, as if *that* was the missing ingredient.

 Lily was 24 when we met, a year older than me.
 While I was there, we played Guitar Hero with our friend Hudson and another guy.
 I also showed her my MHDPA innovation paper, and had described relational reasoning to my brother-in-law and sister in my room in the psychiatric unit.
+As if my lucidity needed any more evidence, I explained the methods of ChatGPT to my psychiatric ward visitors in Winter, 2019.

 When I was being discharged, Hudson wrote me this letter: